The Plan for creating the Neighbourhood Plan

 The Independent Examination concluded on 30th March and stated that, with some text and map modifications, the Plan could proceed to referendum.
 The Local Planning Authority (WDC) agreed.

-After a pause due to Covid-19, the Referendum is set for Thursday 6th May 2021 whereby all voters in Leamington Spa will be asked the following question: “Do you want Warwick District Council to use the Neighbourhood Plan for Royal Leamington Spa to help it decide planning applications in the neighbourhood area?”
+After a pause due to Covid-19, the Referendum was set for Thursday 6th May 2021 whereby all eligible voters in Leamington Spa were asked the following question: “Do you want Warwick District Council to use the Neighbourhood Plan for Royal Leamington Spa to help it decide planning applications in the neighbourhood area?”
+The result was a large Yes vote and the Plan was adopted as part of local planning rules on 12th May 2021.
+It must now be taken into consideration by developers and planners in all future planning applications in town.